kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 ### 5. Node-Level Scale Delay as CPU Manager Option

 * **Description**: Configure `scale-delay-time` as an option in the CPU Manager's static policy configuration on the node.
 This approach affects all guaranteed pods with exclusive CPUs on that node uniformly.
-* **Why Rejected**: A node-level configuration creates a "blast radius" where the delay applies to ALL pods on the node, regardless of whether they need it.
+* **Why Rejected**: A node-level configuration applies the delay to all pods on the node, regardless of whether they need it.
 This impacts cluster elasticity and automated scaling responsiveness.
 Individual pods without latency-sensitive workloads are forced to wait the configured duration during scale-down, slowing down the cluster's ability to respond to resource changes.
 While node taints provide an operational workaround for Alpha, this masks an underlying design gap — the feature should be opt-in at the pod level, not a one-size-fits-all node setting.
+It would also interact badly with persisting pending scale-downs across a kubelet restart (see [Kubelet Restart](#kubelet-restart)): the operator could change or remove the option between the moment a scale-down is accepted and the moment its delay expires, leaving in-flight resizes governed by a value they were never admitted with — whereas a pod-level field is immutable for the pod's lifetime, so a persisted deadline is never ambiguous.
 See discussion in [GitHub issue #6123](https://github.com/kubernetes/enhancements/pull/6123#issuecomment-4712288809).

 ### 6. Node Declared Features as Opt-Out Mechanism